PichardRarker/guitar-tuition/power_chords.md

 I would say that it's worth learning all 3 approaches, and learning when to deploy one over the other.
 Some points are provided below:

-i) The 2 and 3 string versions of the power chord are easiest to move around the neck at great speed.
+- The 2 and 3 string versions of the power chord are easiest to move around the neck at great speed.
 If you're playing fast metal, you probably want to use one of these approaches (check out a tab of _Iron Man_ by Black Sabbath.
-This would be hard to play with fret barring) ii) The added `F` for the 3 note approach makes the chord sound a bit "fuller" when compared to the 2 string approach.
+This would be hard to play with fret barring)
+- The added `F` for the 3 note approach makes the chord sound a bit "fuller" when compared to the 2 string approach.
 If your guitar is drowning in distortion, you might not notice the difference.
-OWN OPINION, VALIDATE THIS iii) The barre chord approach is a bit more forgiving to accidentally hitting strings outside the power chord.
+OWN OPINION, VALIDATE THIS
+- The barre chord approach is a bit more forgiving to accidentally hitting strings outside the power chord.
 If you're playing a 3 note power chord with the root on the 6th string, then hitting strings 3, 2 and 1 probably won't sound good.
 If you're playing the 2 note power chord with the root on the fifth string, then hitting strings 6, 3, 2 or 1 probably won't sound good.
 Returning to our earlier `F5` chord example: if you're playing an `F5` chord by barring the first fret, and you get a bit carried a way and hit all 6 strings, strings 1 and 2 will sound good because they are within the power chord (`F` and `C` notes).
-It's only the `G#` on the 3rd string that causes issues, and only quite a minor issue, at that. iv) You cannot fully escape the barring technique, you'll need it to play "proper" barre chords as you learn more songs.
+It's only the `G#` on the 3rd string that causes issues, and only quite a minor issue, at that.
+- You cannot fully escape the barring technique, you'll need it to play "proper" barre chords as you learn more songs.
 Might as well embrace it :)

 Tip: an alternative strategy for dealing with accidental hitting of unwanted strings is to employ _string muting_: lightly placing a finger over unwanted strings, pre-emptively avoiding unwanted muddying of power chords by muting the sound these strings would make.
 This is particularly effective when playing power chords with roots on the 5th string - you can use your thumb, or the tip of your index finger to lightly press against the unwanted 6th string.